Beyond the Irish Question

 Triad Practice Groups (optional)

-Small peer groups to meet between modules, supporting continued reflection, accountability, and relational practice.
+Small peer groups meeting between modules, supporting continued reflection, accountability, and relational practice.

 Stacked stones on a white surface with shadowy leaves cast on the beige wall behind.